tfurci/MuteActiveWindow/README.md

 ---

-This script was originally based on [kristoffer-tvera/mute-current-application](https://github.com/kristoffer-tvera/mute-current-application) but was rewritten because the previous version didn't work for me with the majority of UWP and some other apps.
+This script was inspired by [kristoffer-tvera/mute-current-application](https://github.com/kristoffer-tvera/mute-current-application) but was rewritten for svcl because the previous version didn't work for me with the majority of UWP and some other apps.

 ## Table of Contents